-In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1271 will include one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
-A call for submissions (including the draft variation) will occur for a six-week consultation period.
+In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1271 included one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
+Submissions were called for on 20 September for a 6-week and 2 day consultation period.

-Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA) 6.
+Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA) 7.
 Impact analysis is no longer required to be finalised with the OIA.
-Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement was not required for the applications relating to processing aids and genetic modification.
-This is because applications relating to permitting the use of processing aids and genetic modification that have been determined to be safe are considered to be minor and deregulatory in nature as their use will be voluntary if the application is approved.
-Under the new approach, FSANZ's assessment is that a Regulatory Impact Statement is not required for this application.
+Prior to these changes, the OIA advised the Authority that a Regulatory Impact Statement was not required for the applications relating to processing aids and genetically modified foods.
+This is because applications relating to permitting the use of processing aids and genetically modified foods that have been determined to be safe are minor and deregulatory in nature as their use will be voluntary if the draft variation concerned is approved.
+Under the new approach, the Authority's assessment is that a Regulatory Impact Statement is not required for this application.